 The proposal should be as technical and specific as you can make it as it will be read by people in the field.
 It must outline what you plan to do, and why it will be useful.
 The outline consists of theoretical background and experimental techniques, how the work fits into the flow of the research in the field, and a work plan for the project.
 Proposals will be reviewed and evaluated by the mentor and by a member of the faculty in the project field.
 If you are a 2nd or 3rd time SURFer, your proposal should show a higher level of depth that would be expected of an experienced researcher.
 For further guidelines on writing an excellent proposal, access the Proposal/Project Plans.

-Recommendations are completed online with the application form.
-The online application will request recommender contact information from the student.
+Two recommendation letters are required, one of which must be from a faculty member.
+The other can be from an instructor, graduate TA, RA/RLC, coach or someone else who can speak to a student's strengths.
+Recommender contact information should be entered in the applicant's SFPOnline account.
 The recommender will then be emailed directly and asked to submit their recommendation into the online system.
 If you have done a previous research project with a different mentor, that mentor should write one of your recommendations.
-Recommendations are also due on February 22 so submit your recommender information well in advance.
+Recommendations are due on February 22, along with your application, so submit your recommender information well in advance.
 Your prospective Caltech mentor will complete a separate evaluation and should not write a letter of recommendation.